vzaliva/coq-min-imports/README.md

 want to overwrite *.v* files rather than generate new versions, use *-cmi-replace* option.

+## Example:

+    $ coq_min_imports -cmi-verbose -cmi-wrap  -q  -R "."
+Top -I "."
+CarrierType.v
+    Processing CarrierType.v
+        -MathClasses.orders.orders
+        +MathClasses.interfaces.orders
+        +MathClasses.theory.rings
+        +MathClasses.interfaces.abstract_algebra
+        +CoLoR.Util.Vector.VecUtil
+        -Ring
+        -Coq.Bool.Bool
+    Writing modified copy of CarrierType.v as CarrierType.v.new with 3 imports removed

+In the verbose mode, used above, it prints each imported module it attempts to remove.
+Modules marked with __+__ could not be removed, and modules marked with __-__ will be removed.

 ## Usage:

     coq_min_imports <coq_flags> [-cmi-verbose] [-cmi-replace] [-cmi-wrap] <files...>